Title: The Relationship between Diet and Sperm Count: An In-depth Analysis

 Obesity and Sperm Count

 Obesity is a significant health issue that affects millions of people worldwide.
 It is also linked to various reproductive problems, including low sperm count.
-A study published in the journal Human Reproduction found that men who were obese had a significantly lower sperm count compared to those with a healthy weight.
+According to a study published in the journal Human Reproduction, men who were obese had a significantly lower sperm count compared to those with a healthy weight (Nassan et al., 2018).
 The study also showed that the more weight a man gained, the lower his sperm count was.
-Obesity can also lead to hormonal imbalances, which can further affect sperm production.
+Obesity can lead to hormonal imbalances, which can further affect sperm production.
+Specifically, obesity can lead to an increase in estrogen levels, which can decrease sperm production.

 The Impact of Alcohol and Caffeine on Sperm Count